 - If you are on a laptop, plug it in.
 Laptops may not focus on performance if they are set to conserve battery life.

 - Try using only one monitor.
 Your video adapter/card has to put every pixel on your screen as fast as it can.
-By having more monitors, it has to work harder and perhaps it can’t handle the load.
-Normally, you can have 3 monitors and everything works just fine, but this tip is for when things still aren’t working normally after trying everything else.
+More monitors mean more work; if things still aren’t working normally after trying everything else, test with a single monitor.

-- Along the same principles as the above tip, by reducing the size on the screen of the video you can reduce the strain on your computer and it might tip the balance into having the videos play smoothly.
+- Along the same principles as above, reducing the size of the video on the screen can reduce the strain on your computer and may help the video play smoothly.
 Try viewing the video outside of full screen and in a smaller window.

 - Try viewing the video at 1x speed.
-We let your browser play the video up to twice as fast as normal.
-If you notice stuttering and pausing like that, try slowing it down back to default speed to see if then your browser, network, or computer can better handle the load.
+Browsers can play the video up to twice as fast as normal.
+If you notice stuttering and pausing at higher speeds, slow it back to the default speed to see if performance improves.

 - If performance only recently got worse, consider undoing recent changes that might have been made on the computer.
-This would, in theory, reverse an issue that resulted in performance loss.
-Uninstalling updates, uninstalling software applications (Programs and Features), and restoring your computer to an earlier point (Windows Recovery) are examples of undoing recent changes.
+Uninstalling updates, uninstalling software applications (Programs and Features), and restoring your computer to an earlier point (Windows Recovery) are examples of undoing changes that may have caused performance loss.